TulipSMP/Tiramisu/doc/running-automatically.md

 How to have the bot autostart on systemd systems.

 ## 1. Make a bot user
 The bot should not be run as root!
-This causes many security risks.
+This could potentially cause security risks.
 To create the user, run the following command:
 ```bash
 sudo useradd -d /home/tiramisu -m -s /bin/bash -c "Tiramisu Discord Bot" tiramisu
 ```